-The program is funded by a Social Impact Bond (Aspire SIB), the first in South Australia, and the third in Australia.
+The program is funded by a Social Impact Bond (SIB), the first in South Australia, and the third in Australia at the time of launch in 2017.

-The project is a collaboration between Hutt St Centre, South Australian Government, Social Ventures Australia and Common Ground Adelaide.
-Unity Housing Company and Anglicare South Australia are housing partners for the Aspire Program.
+The program is a collaboration between Hutt St Centre, South Australian Government, Social Ventures Australia and Housing Choices South Australia.

 What is a Social Impact Bond?